-If your business no longer operates due to an internal restructure or sale/merger but has been issued an Update of Business Structure survey form, information about why the business operations have ceased should be provided in the comments field supplied (include final date of operation, outcome of employees and business assets).
+If your business no longer operates due to an internal restructure or sale/merger but has been issued an Update of Business Structure survey form, information about why the business operations have ceased should be provided in the comments field (include final date of operation, what happened to employees and to business assets).

 How can I get access to the results of the Update of Business Structure survey?

 Results of the Update of Business Structure survey form are used to produce the Counts of Australian Businesses, including Entries and Exits (cat. no. 8165.0).

 |For further information and related statistics, contact the National Information and Referral Service on 1300 135 070 (Freecall - excluding mobiles).|

 The ABS is grateful for the cooperation of businesses in submitting completed forms promptly, this enables early processing and timely release of survey results.
 We look forward to your continued support.